vicmoh/opengl-heightmap/README.md

 It will run the the program with the `PGM` that contains RGB value for the height map.
 * `FILE` must contain an argument.
-If no argument is passed for the PGM, it will may segfault and does not compile.
+If no argument is passed for the PGM, it may segfault and does not compile.

 ### Material changes